-MAI founders Bob Reekie, Jim Engel and Jim Johnson firmly believed in the written word's power to transform lives when it speaks to readers' hearts, needs and joys.
-They started MAI in 1985 to train Christian publishers that would advance the gospel through locally-created literature.
+Our founders Bob Reekie, Jim Engel and Jim Johnson firmly believed in the written word's power to transform lives when it speaks to readers' hearts, needs and joys.
+They started Media Associates International (MAI) in 1985 to train Christian publishers that would advance the gospel through locally-created literature.

 Why did you launch MAI?